 What is CBAM?

 CBAM is an environmental policy instrument being introduced by the EU.
 It is essentially a carbon tax on imports, and its aim is to help the EU decarbonise and reach its climate goals.
-EU producers in certain carbon-intensive industries will soon have to pay a carbon price under the Emissions Trading Scheme (ETS).
-CBAM will work in tandem with this to avoid “carbon leakage”- the relocation of production outside the EU to countries with less ambitions decarbonisation policies.
+EU producers in certain carbon-intensive industries now have to pay a carbon price under the Emissions Trading Scheme (ETS).
+CBAM works in tandem with this to avoid “carbon leakage”- the relocation of production outside the EU to countries with less ambitions decarbonisation policies.

-From 1 January 2026, importers of goods covered by CBAM are going to incur the cost of this tax.
+Since 1 January 2026, importers of goods covered by CBAM are incurring the cost of this carbon tax.
+It is essential for importers to take steps to get clarity on the costs they are incurring.

 Timelines and parties involved

 To allow all parties to adjust to the new requirements, CBAM has been introduced on a phased basis.
-The Transitional Period, which kicked off on 1 October 2023, is largely about learning and data gathering.
-It runs until the end of 2025, and the primary obligation for importers of goods covered by the regulations is to file quarterly CBAM reports.
-Importers have been obliged to submit quarterly CBAM reports.
+The Transitional Period, which ended on 31 December 2025, was largely about learning and data gathering.
+It ran for over two years, and the primary obligation for importers of goods covered by the regulations was to file quarterly CBAM reports.

-The full Implementation Period is due to begin on 1 January 2026.
-CBAM costs will be incurred on all imports from then, and importers wont be able to import CBAM goods if they are not an authorised importer.
+The full Implementation Period began on 1 January 2026.
+CBAM costs are incurred on all imports from then, and importers wont be able to import CBAM goods if they are not an authorised importer.
+CBAM certificates for 2026 will need to be purchased and surrendered by September 2027.

 Sectors covered in the initial phase of CBAM